-Your Allegro is designed to use gasoline only:
+The Allegro is designed to use gasoline only:

-- Anytime the motor fuel is to be filled, turn OFF the motorhome engine, all pilot lights, and appliances. - DO NOT SMOKE when refilling the fuel tank. - NEVER use an open flame to test for LP gas leaks or to examine the fluid levels in the fuel tanks.
+- Anytime the motor fuel is to be filled, turn OFF the motorhome engine, all pilot lights, and appliances. - DO NOT SMOKE when refilling the fuel tank as shown in Figure 2-2.
+NEVER use an open flame to test for LP gas leaks or to examine the fluid levels in the fuel tanks.
+After filling any LP system, immediately replace and secure all protective covers and caps. - After closing the LP valve, close and securely latch the LP door to prevent unintentional access or damage.